-Some of us on dual-fuel tariffs may get one bill for all our energy, while others will get two bills, one for gas and one showing the cost of electricity.
+If you’re on a dual-fuel tariff you may get one bill for all your energy, while others will get two bills, one for the cost of gas and one showing the cost of electricity.

-Then there's the frequency: some of us will get monthly bills, others quarterly.
+Then there's the frequency: you might get your energy bills monthly or quarterly.
 Finally, depending on what supplier you’re with and which plan you're on, your bill could have a different layout.

-- Total Unfortunately, your energy use is subject to VAT.
+Total - Remember that your energy use is subject to VAT.
 Also, there may be extra charges for other reasons, so besides the energy spent there will be a total amount owed.

-- Usage Often tucked away on the back your bill, this is arguably the most important bit of info.
-Your usage breakdown will usually include kilowatt hours used (kWh), the cost per kilowatt hour and your latest meter reading.
+Usage - Often tucked away on the second page of your bill is arguably the most important bit of info.
+Your energy usage breakdown will usually include kilowatt hours used (kWh), the cost per kilowatt hour and your latest meter reading.

 To work out how much energy you use the crucial figure is usage.
 Depending on which supplier you're with or what plan you are on, the same usage figure could lead to a wildly different total cost of electricity.